MA (Hons) Modern Languages, Communication and Cultures

 • Beginner Pathway (UCAS Code: C4CB)

-MA Modern Languages, Communication & Cultures gives you the opportunity to study Chinese, French, German or Spanish from beginner/intermediate level to a proficient standard in four years.
+MA Modern Languages, Communication & Culture gives you the opportunity to study Chinese, French, German or Spanish from beginner/intermediate level to a proficient standard in four years.

 On this degree, Language skills are combined with advanced communication skills and studied alongside the societies, cultures, and political systems of the countries where your chosen language is spoken.